Parenting Plans: General Info

 CLEAR is Washington's toll-free, centralized intake, advice and referral service for low-income people seeking free legal assistance with civil legal problems.

 Outside King County: Call 1-888-201-1014 weekdays from 9:15 a.m. until 12:15 p.m.

 King County: Call 211 for information and referral to an appropriate legal services provider Monday through Friday from 8:00 am – 6:00 pm.
 You may also call (206) 461-3200, or the toll-free number, 1-877-211-WASH (9274).
 You can also get information on legal service providers in King County through 211's website at www.resourcehouse.com/win211/.

 Persons 60 and Over: Persons 60 or over may call CLEAR*Sr at 1-888-387-7111, regardless of income.

-This publication provides general information concerning your rights and responsibilities.
-It is not intended as a substitute for specific legal advice.
-This information is current as of August 2015.
+This publication provides general information concerning your rights and duties.
+It is not intended to replace specific legal advice.
+This information is correct as of June 2016.

 © 2016 Northwest Justice Project — 1-888-201-1014.